Empathy: A Handbook for Revolution is out now, published by Random House.

 Open House Radio Australia: On Gandhi and the empathy revolution.

-Empathy Library media coverage – a project I’ve launched together with my new book: The Bookseller, BBC Radio 5′s Outriders programme (starts at 17.50min), Christian Science Monitor, Yes!
+Empathy Library media coverage – a project I’ve launched together with my new book: The Bookseller, BBC Radio 5′s Outriders programme (starts at 17.50min), Christian Science Monitor, Daily Good, Yes!
 Magazine, UTNE Reader, Ashoka’s Start Empathy blog, Revista Galileu, Porvir and Lucilia Diniz in Brazil, NationSwell, Stichting Beroepseer in the Netherlands.

 ‘An absorbing, inspiring book that could start a revolution.
 Read it.’
 Philippa Perry, psychotherapist and author of How to Stay Sane